 Objective 1: Preserve forestland and tree canopy.

-Establish zoning regulations to pProtect the Forest District, Environmental Conservation Arealocated in the southern area of the Prince Frederick Town Center, utilizing the county’s Natural Resource Protection Area found in Article 21 of the county’s zoning ordinance.
+Protect the Forest District, located in the southern area of the Prince Frederick Town Center, utilizing the county’s Natural Resource Protection Area found in Article 21 of the county’s zoning ordinance.
 [P&Z]

 Conduct an assessment of the current natural assets in the Town Center.
 Include in the assessment open spaces like King Memorial Park.
 [P&Z, EC]